ImmutableVariable/learnityourself/docs/python/unit-1-fundamentals/03-data-types.md

 ---
 # Data Types

 Every value in Python has a data type.
 Data types determine what operations can be performed on the data and how the data is stored in memory.
 Python includes several built-in data types to handle different kinds of information.
+You can also perform operations on these.
+A operation is just a manipulation of the data (for example, addition, subtraction, etc.).

 ## Numeric Types